B2B YouTube Case Studies

 Not only is it the world’s second largest search engine, but video marketing, when done well, can help increase the trust that potential customers feel towards your brand, often more than plain text.
 Let’s dive in to see some examples to inspire your B2B YouTube Channel strategy.

 If you’re figuring out how to generate solar leads, then building a YouTube Channel can be effective, especially if you’re able to serve a state or whole country.
+If you’re working on solar lead generation for commerical sales, then pay attention to how these channels approach speaking to a B2B audience.

 Remember that even if people don’t initially discover you through YouTube, your channel will likely be the second search result for your company, and having videos that provide lots of value can be immensily helpful in building relationships with potential customers.